 The EDA tool will construct a string for the parameters as per the rules defined under PROCESSING AND PASSING PARAMETER STRING RULES in Section 10A of this specification.
 If there are model specific parameters in the .ami file, the complete parameter string will include the parameter string from the .ami file and the .bci file with root name “BCI”.

-The BCI file provides all the information that a Model or the EDA tool needs and there is no need for the EDA tool to pass a parameter string to the AMI model like done for Model_Specific parameters in the .ami file.

 Parameter: BCI_Version